zhongwm/cable/README.md

 [To get started](src/test/scala/zhongwm/cable/hostcon/EagerExecSpec.scala)

+### Two Execution models

+Two different execution model, eager and connection first.
+In connection first mode, all connections required are established before doing anything;
+The other mode, eager, carries out the tasks promptly one by one.

 ### Resource Safe

 As we can see in the previous sample code, we don't need to concern about connections' management, yet it's safely managed.